Introduction to Machine Learning for the Sciences: Unsupervised Learning

-GANs have been immensely successful in several application scenarios.
-Their superiority against other methods is, however, often assessed subjectively.
-Most of performance comparison have been in the field of image generation, and largely on the ImageNet database.
-Some of the standard tasks evaluated in this context are: \begin{itemize} \item generate an image from a sentence or phrase that describes its content (``a blue flower'') \item generate realistic images from sketches \item generate abstract maps from satellite photos \item generate a high-resolution (``super-resolution'') image from a lower resolution one \item predict a next frame in a video. \end{itemize} As far as more science-related applications are concerned, GANs have been used to \begin{itemize} \item predict the impact of climate change on individual houses \item generate new molecules that have been later synethsized. \end{itemize}
+GANs have been immensely successful in several application scenarios, most of which in the field of image generation, and largely on the ImageNet database.
+Some of the standard tasks in this context are generating an image from a sentence or phrase that describes its content (``a blue flower''), generating realistic images from sketches, generating abstract maps from satellite photos generating a high-resolution (``super-resolution'') image from a lower resolution one, or predicting a next frame in a video.
+Note that for the actual assessment of the output, the likelihood might not be relevant, as especially for images, the quality of an output is subjective.
+As far as more science-related applications are concerned, GANs have been used to predict the impact of climate change on individual houses or to generate new molecules that have been later synthesized.

 In the light of these examples, it is of fundamental importance to understand that GANs enable (and excel at) problems with multi-modal outputs.
 That means the problems are such that a single input corresponds to many different `correct' or `likely' outputs.
 (In contrast to a mathematical function, which would always produce the same output.)
 This is important to keep in mind in particular in scientific applications, where we often search for \emph{the one answer}.
 Only if that is not the case, GANs can actually play out their strengths.